NearNodeFlash/argocd-boilerplate/README.md

 dependence on each other.
 In general, to undeploy and/or upgrade the services at a particular level the bootstraps for any higher levels must be undeployed.

+#### Persistent grouping

+A bootstrap directory having a negative grouping value, such as `X-bootstrap-1` will be persistent; it will never be undeployed by the `tools/undeploy-env.sh` tool.

 #### Adding new bootstraps

 When new bootstraps are added to `environments/example-env`, run `tools/verify-deployment.sh -e example-env` as a sanity check.

-#### Persistent grouping

-A bootstrap directory having a negative grouping value, such as `X-bootstrap-1` will be persistent; it will never be undeployed by the `tools/undeploy-env.sh` tool.
+Use `tools/resync-env.sh` to merge the new bootstraps into existing environments.
+This tool searches `environments/example-env` and compares it to the given existing environment, copying missing bootstraps into the existing environment and customizing them for the environment.

 ### Populate the new environment in your gitops repo